bazel-contrib/SIG-rules-authors/go-tutorial.md

 We are not including the full call for brevity.
 This http_archive definition tells Bazel to download and use a specific version of rules_go.
-If you look at the `BUILD.bazel` file in the root directory you can see the "load" command for rules_go, which exports go_libary.
+If you look at the `BUILD.bazel` file in the root directory you can see the "load" command for rules_go, which exports go_library.

 ```python
 load("@io_bazel_rules_go//go:def.bzl", "go_binary", "go_library")
 ```

-The go_libary definition is then used later in the file.
+The go_library definition is then used later in the file.

 ```
 go_library(
     name = "go-code-tutorial_lib",
 ```

-So the WORKSPACE file includes the definition of which rules_go we are using and then the `BUILD.bazel` files load those rules and use one of the definitions in the rules.
+So the `WORKSPACE` file includes the definition of which rules_go we are using and then the `BUILD.bazel` files load those rules and use one of the definitions in the rules.